tumaini-vzw/tumaini-vzw.github.io/about_.markdown

 ---
 <br>

 We decided to start this NGO in 2022 in Belgium (Horebeke).
-The goal is to help children in need get a chance to attend school in Tanzania and Rwanda.
+Our goal is to help children in need get a chance to attend school in Tanzania and Rwanda.

 Our team currently consists of the following incredible people:
 * Chair: Martina Schwarz